jaltekruse/OpenNotebook/README.md

 easily analyze their students' performance on each assignment to identify trouble spots and better prepare for class the next day.

-To enable reuse of materials, OpenNotebook also include facilities to create not only static content, but problem formulas that will let you generate new versions of a worksheet.
+To enable reuse of materials, OpenNotebook also includes facilities to create not only static content, but problem formulas that will let you generate new versions of a worksheet.
 With these powerful tools, we hope to empower teachers to build a world class library of open educational materials and provide all of the benefits of digital mathematics to every classroom, absolutely free.